 Mar.
 13, 2017: WTC-KY's International Trade Certification Program Graduates Spring Class

 : The World Trade Center Kentucky is proud to announce the Spring 2017 graduates of its International Trade Certification Program.
 The three-day program was taught by experts from banking, tax, legal, customs compliance, market intelligence, freight forwarding, customs brokerage and government, to provide a foundation for effective and efficient international trade operations management for participants.

 Mar.
 8, 2017: Gov. Bevin Leads the WTC-KY Economic Development, Trade Mission to Japan : Gov. Matt Bevin will lead the WTC-KY economic development and trade mission to Japan, joined by other state and local officials, to meet with executives, strengthen ties and encourage international investment and job creation in Kentucky.
 Bevin, Sec.
-Terry Gill of the Kentucky Cabinet for Economic Development and other members of the delegation will promote Kentucky in meetings with leaders of Japanese manufacturing and technology corporations.
+Terry Gill of the Kentucky Cabinet for Economic Development and other clients of the delegation will promote Kentucky in meetings with leaders of Japanese manufacturing and technology corporations.
 Companies include those with facilities already in the state, as well as new prospects.

 Mar.
 6, 2017: Canada is No. 1 in KY world trade